Sexual Harassment Lawyer Dallas, TX

 Severe or Pervasive Conduct

 When assessing a sexual harassment claim, the severity or pervasiveness of the conduct is evaluated.
-Severity refers to the nature of an incident of sexual harassment, and pervasiveness refers to the frequency that such actions occur.
-The conduct needs to be sufficiently severe or pervasive to create what courts would consider a hostile work environment.
+Severity refers to the nature of an incident of sexual harassment, and pervasiveness refers to the frequency at which such actions occur.
+The conduct needs to be sufficiently severe or pervasive to create what courts would consider an intimidating, hostile, or offensive work environment.

 Texas Laws Against Sexual Harassment